Silent Running (1971) **

 And while we’re on the subject of the ridiculous, let’s have a look at the two big holdovers from the 60’s that are so prominently displayed in Silent Running.
 Bruce Dern’s acting here is simply beyond belief.
 He’s really just doing the same shtick as he had in all those drugs-and-bikers movies he made for Roger Corman starting in 1966.
 It scarcely seems possible that anyone would hire such an obvious wacko for a year-long mission in outer space, let alone put him in charge of safeguarding the planet’s biological heritage!
 Don’t they have security clearances in the future?!
 As for the other 60’s holdover, the soundtrack by Joan Baez made me mad enough to eat babies.
 It thankfully doesn’t come up all that often, but her tuneless warbling will surely have anyone who isn’t on some giant 60’s nostalgia kick reaching for the volume button on their remote control.

 It isn’t all bad, however.
 There’s the ending, for one thing.
-And the special effects by director Douglas Trumbull (who had been the top effects man on the set of 2001: A Space Odyssey) and Jonathan Dykstra (the genius behind Star Wars’ epoch-marking production design) are beautiful, if also somewhat dated.
+And the special effects by director Douglas Trumbull (who had been the top effects man on the set of 2001: A Space Odyssey) and Jonathan Dykstra (who went on to do the same job on the even more spectacular Star Wars) are beautiful, if also somewhat dated.
 The Valley Forge, for example, understandably rather resembles a cross between the Discovery 1 and the Battlestar Galactica— the models are complex, highly detailed, and exhibit no consideration given to irrelevant aerodynamic principles.
 Silent Running also features, in the robots Huey and Dewey, the obvious forerunners of R2-D2.
 These strange little machines (which were played by double amputees walking on their hands) are amazingly expressive and fully believable as characters, and the people inside them put in by far the best performances in the movie.